doublesecretagency/craft-notifier/docs/messages/twig-sandbox.md

 :::danger WARNING - Possible Security Risks!
 When disabling or reconfiguring the Twig sandbox, be aware of **who has permission to edit Notifications**.
 Ensure that Notification editors are trusted system users, otherwise you may be opening up a security loophole for bad actors.

-You can always manage who has access to the Notifier plugin by managing their individual User (or Group) permission settings.
+Within the Craft control panel, you can also manage who has access to the Notifier plugin by managing their individual User (or Group) [permission settings](https://craftcms.com/docs/5.x/system/user-management.html#permissions).
 :::